 I am wondering if it would be best for him to stop writing for a long while (a year).
 In the meantime he would use a speech to text program to put his ideas down on paper.
 That way he will only be seeing correct spelling.
 That would begin to imprint on his brain without such a struggle.
 He would continue spelling through claying words and other specific activities.

-I think it is true that spelling errors often occur because child has retained a mental image of the wrong spelling, and that it can be hard to get rid of those images.
-But I don’t think that relying on speech-to-text will work because those systems also make errors, and will substitute unrelated words in the text whenever the software fails to recognize what the child is trying to say.
-That could be very difficult for a dyslexic child, as he would not have the ability to spot the errors, and could actually lead to greater frustration or make the problem worse.
+I think it is true that spelling errors often occur because the child has retained a mental image of the wrong spelling, and that it can be hard to get rid of those images.
+A speech-to-text app or software might help with the process of initially getting thoughts written down, but keep these systems also often make frequent errors, substituting unrelated words in the text whenever the software fails to recognize what the child is trying to say.
+That could be very difficult for a dyslexic child, who would not have the ability to spot the errors; this could actually lead to greater frustration or make the problem worse.

 Because English spelling is inconsistent, a child will have to study individual words, at least until he has enough experience that he can begin to better recognize common spelling patterns.
-The Davis tools that will help include use of the dictionary, Spell-Reading, and Davis Symbol Mastery.
+The Davis tools that will help include using a dictionary, Spell-Reading, and Davis Symbol Mastery.